 Direct Mail Marketing is an old-fashioned yet foolproof way to reach out to your target audience.
-Unlike other forms of advertising, direct marketing ensures that your message reaches the customer’s hands.
+Unlike other forms of advertising, strategic direct marketing ensures that your message reaches the customer’s hands.
 It is a very effective method of marketing your product to potential customers and clients for a variety of reasons.
-The following is a step-by-step guide to planning a successful campaign:
+The following is a step-by-step guide to planning a successful direct mail campaign:

 What is it that you expect to achieve?
 How are you going to measure the result of your campaign?
 Defining a set of clear objectives is the first step in planning a successful campaign.
 The purpose could be to make direct sales, sales leads or promote seasonal discounts.

 For example, have an x number of people visit your store or get a y number of inquiries.
 Set numbers in your objectives to create motivation while executing your campaign.